-If you have been accused of any of the above actions, you need to be aware of the potential penalties you can face.
+If the court accuses you of any of the above actions, you need to be aware of the potential penalties you can face.

-The penalty you face after being charged with retail theft in Pennsylvania depends on a variety of factors.
+Penalties for a retail theft charge in Pennsylvania depend on a variety of factors.
 These include the value of the merchandise and prior offenses.
 The courts determine the judgment for retail theft with the following guidelines:

 - Summary offense: First-time offense and the merchandise was valued at less than $150.